 Wedding is one of the most important events in one’s life.
-Each wedding comes with a lot of drama—venue, gifts, and invitations.
+Each wedding comes with a lot of drama—venue, gifts, guests, gala, and invitations.
 The invitation card is your official announcement to your friends and family and you might want to make the most of it.
-By adding a QR Code.
-A QR Code will not only make your invitation hi-tech but also make many things easier for your guests.

 A. Why you should add a QR Code to the Wedding Invitation

 QR Codes help make a lot of things better.
-For example—a Website URL QR Code makes it easy to visit a website, a Social Media QR Code makes it easy to share your social media profiles.
-Similarly there are numerous examples where QR Codes make things better.
+For example—a Website URL QR Code makes it easy to visit a website.
+And a Social Media QR Code makes it easy to share your social media profiles.
+Similarly, there are numerous examples where QR Codes make things better.

 In Apr 2017, a couple in China used QR Codes on their wedding to replace cash gifts with digital payments.
-The amount deposited by each guests deposited directly into their bank account.
+The amount received from each guest was deposited directly into the couple’s bank account.

 Here is how a QR Code can help make your wedding invitation better:

 a.
-Share Google Maps location of venue with guests
+Share Google Maps location of the venue with guests

 b.
 Get guests to mark the event on their calendars